 Let’s say a customer’s on the lookout for a table lamp, and your store sells this very type of product.

-Your website’s optimised to help visitors find the exact table lamp they’re looking for within moments.
-But the customer realises something after they add the lamp to their cart:
+Your website’s optimized to help visitors find the exact table lamp they’re looking for within moments.
+But the customer realizes something after they add the lamp to their cart:

 They’ll need a bulb too.